By Ku · Updated April 2026 · 9 min read

 Dehydrator-type units process a batch in three to eight hours.
 You press a button, walk away, and the volume is reduced by roughly 75–90%.
 For apartment dwellers generating daily kitchen waste with no outdoor option, this is genuinely useful — it reduces odor, reduces trash volume, and produces a material that can be added to soil or a traditional pile if you have access to one.

 Microbial composters operate continuously, accepting new material daily.
 Reencle produces usable output in approximately two to four weeks — dramatically faster than traditional composting, though slower than dehydrators.
-The tradeoff is that this output is actually compost.
+The tradeoff is that this output is closer to actual compost.

 The output question: is it actually compost?

 For microbial units: closer to compost, but still benefits from curing.
-Compost Magazine's six-month Reencle trial produced output that was actively decomposing after removal — a positive sign.
 Mixing the output with carbon-rich material like sawdust and allowing several additional weeks of maturation produces something genuinely usable as a soil amendment.

 True cost over three years